 4.4 Obligor Notification or Consent.
 Must the seller or the purchaser notify obligors of the sale of receivables in order for the sale to be effective against the obligors and/or creditors of the seller?
 Must the seller or the purchaser obtain the obligors' consent to the sale of receivables in order for the sale to be an effective sale against the obligors?
-Does the answer to this question vary if: (a) the receivables contract does not prohibit assignment but does not expressly permit assignment; or (b) the receivables contract expressly prohibits assignment?
 Whether or not notice is required to perfect a sale, are there any benefits to giving notice - such as cutting off obligor set-off rights and other obligor defences?

 In order for an assignment of a receivable to be effective against the obligor, the obligor must receive notice of the assignment.
-Until the obligor receives notice, it may discharge its obligations by making payment to the seller and also retain the benefit of all defences that may be asserted against the seller.
-Therefore, even where there is no need to notify obligors in order for the assignment to be effective, the benefit of providing notification is to cut off the benefit of defences that could arise in the future.
+Until the obligor receives notice, it may discharge its obligations by making payment to the seller and also retain the benefit of all defences and set-off rights that may be asserted against the seller.
+Therefore, even where there is no need to notify obligors in order for the assignment to be effective against the seller, the benefit of providing notification is to cut off the benefit of defences and the set-off rights that could arise in the future.